Survey Results - Trainee feedback on Haynes and Boone CDG, LLP

 What we do: Haynes Boone is an international commercial law firm.
 London’s practices comprise contentious, corporate, debt capital markets, energy, finance, insolvency, investment management, project finance, real estate and shipping.

-What we’re looking for: A strong and consistent academic record and to be on track for, or have obtained, a 2(1) degree minimum; to take on responsibility and have commercial awareness, commitment, energy and spark; and to have a sense of community and enthusiasm to participate.
+What we’re looking for in a trainee: A strong and consistent academic record and to be on track for, or have obtained, a 2(1) degree minimum; to take on responsibility and have commercial awareness, commitment, energy and spark; and to have a sense of community and enthusiasm to participate.

-Perks: Private health insurance, group income protection, group life assurance, group personal pension, season ticket loan, gym membership subsidy, employee assistance programme.
+Perks: Private health insurance, group income protection, group life assurance, group personal pension, season ticket loan, wellness subsidy, employee assistance programme.

 Sponsorship